mgalang/node-drupal-make/README.md

             modules/
             settings.php

-Makefile - Drush makefile (See http://www.drush.org/en/master/make/)
+Note: The makefile should be a drush makefile (See http://www.drush.org/en/master/make/)

-## Usage
-Run make command inside site project directory
+Then run node-drupal-make command inside your site's directory

     $ node-drupal-make

+The node-drupal-make command will generate your drupal site to the /build directory and will link your themes, files, modules and settings.

 ## Todo
 * Tests